 Powerline is a brand that’s owned and operated by Body-Solid, one of the most reputable and respected manufacturers in the home fitness equipment industry.
 While the Body-Solid brand focuses more heavily on super high-quality advanced home gyms, the Powerline brand focuses on more regular-level home gyms that provide a good value for your dollar.
 The Powerline BSG10X is a perfect example of this, providing a nice mix of quality, exercise options, and affordability.

-The Powerline BSG10X offers 40 exercise options and 160 lbs of standard weight using a traditional steel weight stack, just like the style you’d find in your local gym.
+The Powerline BSG10X offers 40 exercise options and 160 lbs of standard weight using a traditional adjustable steel weight stack, just like the style you’d find in your local gym.
 Both of these variables are a little lower than what the Bowflex Blaze offers, but it’s still effective nonetheless.
 The real beauty in this model lies in its size and assembly.
-The BSG10X is the most compact strength training home gym on the market, needing no more than a 70″ x 42″ area to operate.
+The BSG10X is the most compact home gym on the market, needing no more than a 70″ x 42″ area to operate.
 This is a full 12″ shorter in length than the closest competitor, which is a great benefit if you’re working with a small area.
 In addition, the setup of this machine is completely painless.
 The BSG10X literally comes 90% assembled out of the box; all you have to do upon delivery is follow the instructions, install about 9 bolts, and you’re good to go.
-The entire install from start to finish takes about 20 to 30 minutes, making this the best home gym for those who don’t like tinkering around with equipment.
+The entire install from start to finish takes about 20 to 30 minutes, making this the best home gym for those who don’t like tinkering around with exercise equipment.

 Home gyms $1,000-$2,000